By Steve Beauregard (Updated November 2nd, 2017)

 The Italian section included pizza, stuffed peppers, and meatballs.

-On Saturday nights, Seasons has their weekly Polynesian Buffet.
+However througout the year, on Saturday nights, Seasons has their weekly Polynesian Buffet.

 It must be pretty good and authentic as my understanding is that many local residents with ties to Hawaii frequent this Saturday night buffet.